 - If any Fighting Game uses the concept of having the characters briefly have particular conversations with one another before the battle at all there is a strong chance that this will happen at least once.

 - Paper Mario featured The Master saying that Mario "fights like a plumber."
 In case you forgot, Mario is a plumber.

 - The Mortal Kombat series has Shao Khan, who insults you (or laughs) often during a match (usually after knocking you down).
 In Mortal Kombat Trilogy, when you could finally play as him, these moves were still there, as taunts.

-- Batman Arkham Asylum: Mooks frequently says things like "You fight like a girl" and you "fight like a old man", thankfully a punch can interrupt them.
+- Mooks frequently says things like "You fight like a girl" and you "fight like an old man", thankfully a punch can interrupt them.

 - In NetHack, imps will often have lines such as "I first mistook thee for a statue, when I regarded thy head of stone," immediately following their hit messages.